-The Blakes followed Cassandra down a narrow hallway filled with ambient lighting, music, and the smell of freshly cut flowers that mixed with spices and aromas drifting from the kitchen ahead.
+The Cabreras followed Cassandra down a narrow hallway filled with ambient lighting, music, and the smell of freshly cut flowers that mixed with spices and aromas drifting from the kitchen ahead.
 They became both hungry and horny at the same time as a jazzy number featuring the sounds of a smooth saxophone hovered across the high ceilings.
-Rosalia and Adriano often discussed the mystery behind how the sax evoked sex.
+Carmen and Adriano often discussed the mystery behind how the sax evoked sex.
 They had always found it terribly interesting how a single instrument had the power to thrust them into lusty moods that were only quenched by long hours of passionate lovemaking—something they’d first discovered back in college during their “hot sex” phase twenty-some years ago.

 For reasons that became obvious to him later, Adriano hated what was happening in the kitchen.

 With quiet shame, Carmen watched Lincoln wipe his hands on the kitchen towel and throw it causally over his shoulder again before grabbing sprigs of rosemary from a row of little clay pots lining his backsplash.